-What is "I know you are a pedophile"?
+What is "I know you are a pedophile Email"?

-"I know you are a pedophile" is a scam, an email that scammers use to swindle people out of their money.
-To achieve it, they claim that they have infected a computer with a remote access tool (RAT) which allowed them to record humiliating videos.
-They threaten to spread those videos if recipients will not send them a particular amount of cryptocurrency.
-We strongly advise not to trust this scam, none of the claims in it are true.
+"I know you are a pedophile Email" is a scam, an email that scammers use to extort money from unsuspecting people.
+To achieve this, they claim that they have infected the computer with a remote access tool (RAT), which allowed them to record 'humiliating videos'.
+They threaten to proliferate these videos unless recipients send them a specific cryptocurrency sum (ransom).
+Do not trust this scam, since all claims are false.

-According to scammers behind "I know you are a pedophile" scam, recipients have downloaded some software which installed a RAT on their computers.
-This RAT allowed scammers to access desktop, connected camera (or webcam), various files, passwords and contact lists.
-They claim that they have recorded four videos where recipients can be seen watching sexual videos that involve people who are under age.
-Scammers threaten to send these videos to family members, friends, colleagues and even the local police office if they will not receive $5000 in Bitcoin cryptocurrency in one week.
-However, as we mentioned in our introduction, "I know you are a pedophile" is just a typical scam.
+According to scammers responsible for the "I know you are a pedophile Email" scam, recipients have downloaded software that installed a RAT on their computers.
+This allowed scammers to access the desktop, connect a camera (or webcam), and to access various files, passwords, and contact lists.
+They claim that they have recorded four videos within which recipients can be seen watching sexual videos involving minors.
+Scammers threaten to send these videos to family members, friends, colleagues, and even the local police office unless they receive $5000 (equivalent in the Bitcoin cryptocurrency) within one week.
+As mentioned above, however, "I know you are a pedophile Email" is merely a scam.
 Emails of this type can never be trusted.
-If there is an email of this kind in the inbox or spam folder, it should be ignored and deleted.
+If you receive such an email in the inbox or spam folder, ignore the message and and delete it.

 We receive a great deal of feedback from concerned users about this type of email scam.
 Here is the most popular question we receive (in this case, relating to a scam that claims to have obtained compromising videos or photos of the user):